Flambe/harvest-break-tracker/README.md

 TODO: use the environment to get config values

-To run, open termianl and type
+To run, open terminal and type
 ``` hbt```